atrahhdis/mahasivipassana/content/the-progress-of-insight-map.md

 Although the [Pragmatic Dharma Movement](https://alohadharma.com/2015/11/03/what-is-pragmatic-dharma/) is heavily influenced by Mahasi Sayadaw's work, Daniel Ingram ( D. Ingram is [supposedly authorized](http://web.archive.org/web/20070917070818/http://www.bswa.org/modules/newbb/viewtopic.php?topic_id=2216&forum=7&viewmode=flat&order=ASC&start=20) to teach the Dhamma by Sayadaw U Pandita, Jr.), Kenneth Folk and Ron Crouch are not (at least publicly) authorized teachers in the Mahasi Sayadaw's lineage.

 It is true that the Pragmatic Dharma teachers suggest a new, practice oriented and for some a controversial approach on the teachings of the Buddha.
 Practitioners interested in Mahasi Vipassana and the stages of the PoI are encouraged to study this material and come to their own conclusions.

+&nbsp;
+## The Maps in Science

+Reference on the PoI Map can be found on the following scientific documents:

+- [The Stages of Mindfulness Meditation: A Validation Study](https://mahasivipassana/downloads/pdf/scientific/the_stages_of_mindfulness_meditation_a_validation_study.pdf) by Daniel P Brown and Jack Engler *([original source](https://pdfs.semanticscholar.org/9093/c762d4420cfd2bca76454a9784f3224a108f.pdf))*

+- [Psychiatric Complications of Meditation Practice](https://mahasivipassana/downloads/pdf/scientific/psychiatric_complications_of_meditation_practice) by Mark D. Epstein and Jonathan D. Lieff *([original source](https://www.atpweb.org/jtparchive/trps-13-81-02-137.pdf))*